ianstormtaylor/slate/Readme.md

 3. **Nested document model.** The document model used for Slate is a nested, recursive tree, just like the DOM itself.
 This means that creating complex components like tables or nested block quotes are possible for advanced use cases.
 But it's also easy to keep it simple by only using a single level of hierarchy.

+3. **Parallel to the DOM.** Slate's data model is based on the DOM—the document is a nested tree, it uses selections and ranges, and it exposes all the standard event handlers.
+This means that advanced behaviors like tables or nested block quotes are possible.
+Pretty much anything you can do in the DOM, you can do in Slate.

 4. **Stateless views and immutable data.** By using React and Immutable.js, the Slate editor is built in a stateless fashion using immutable data structures, which leads to much easier to reason about code, and a much easier time writing plugins.

-5. **Intuitive changes.** Slate's content is edited using "changes", that are designed to be high level and extremely intuitive to write and read, so that building custom functionality is as simple as possible.
+5. **Intuitive changes.** Slate documents are edited using "changes", that are designed to be high-level and extremely intuitive to write and read, so that  custom functionality is as expressive as possible.
+This greatly increases your ability to reason about your code.

 6. **Collaboration-ready data model.** The data model Slate uses—specifically how changes are applied to the document—has been designed to allow for collaborative editing to be layered on top, so you won't need to rethink everything if you decide to make your editor collaborative.